indigophillips/softwareness/README.md

 ## THE WHO

-Created under the guidance of Don Smith along with Mamaku Cohort 2018 from Enspiral Dev Academy
+Created under the guidance, help and support of Don Smith along with all members of the Mamaku Cohort 2018 from Enspiral Dev Academy.